 Visnovsky, who's played in three Olympics for Slovakia and a couple of World Cups, seems a perfect fit for the Oilers.

 "We feel we've made a step toward improving our overall offense," Oilers President Kevin Lowe said.
-"Lubomir is a world-class defensemen who has been one of the premier offensive-defensemen over the past five years."
+"Lubomir is a world-class defencemen who has been one of the premier offensive-defencemen over the past five years."

-Teamed on defense with Sheldon Souray at the start of the season, Visnovsky may remind a lot of Oilers fans of Coffey the way he skates, moves the puck and shoots.
+Teamed on defence with Sheldon Souray at the start of the season, Visnovsky may remind a lot of Oilers fans of Coffey the way he skates, moves the puck and shoots.